ExpeditionExploration/openi2c-BNO08x/README.md

 ## Building

-If, however, you want to build the bindings independently, you can
+If you want to build the bindings independently of OpenI2C, you can

 ```bash
 npm install
 npm run build
 ```

+In case you are building for for local development, the command `npm run bear-build` to generate `compile_commands.json`.
+This was needed to get vscode complete suggestions correctly.

 ## Usage